tonyliang19/ECON323_2023_Spring/final_project.md

 * Something that involves data and visualization
 * Practice of coding skills with Python (or another language if appropriate and approved by us)
 * If you can relate this to an Honours thesis/ECON490/etc. that is great.
 But you cannot simply submit your thesis to us.
 For example, you could take your thesis and do a nice visualization notebook to go with it.
-* You may work alone or with a single partner in a group of two.
+* You may work in a group of up to four.
 If you work in a team of two, the project must clearly delineate the contributions of each team member.

 See [previous final projects](https://datascience.quantecon.org/theme/projects.html)